 You do have some freedom when taking the GMAT, as sections can be taken in any order.
 In order to be prepared for this decision and gain an in-depth understanding of the GMAT, let’s look at each section.

 Verbal: As expected, the verbal portion of the GMAT measures your understanding of written English.
-The test features questions on reading comprehension, and critical reasoning.
+The test features 23 questions on reading comprehension, and critical reasoning.
+Note that Sentence Correction questions were removed from the GMAT Focus Edition.

 Quantitative: Get ready to test your understanding of basic math concepts in this section of the GMAT.
-The quantitative section includes both data sufficiency and problem solving questions that are focused on algebra, arithmetic and number properties.
+The quantitative section includes 21 problem-solving questions focused on algebra, arithmetic, and number properties.
+Note that geometry questions are no longer in this section, and data sufficiency questions were moved to the Data Insights section.

-Data Insights: This portion of the GMAT features two-part analysis questions and multi-source reasoning questions to test your analytical and critical thinking skills.
-You will also find graphics interpretation questions and table analysis questions to measure how you can interpret visuals and data.
+Data Insights: This portion of the GMAT features 20 questions including data sufficiency, two-part analysis, multi-source reasoning, graphics interpretation, and table analysis to test your analytical and critical thinking skills.
+You will interpret visuals and data using an on-screen calculator.

 Be Sure To Plan Ahead For The GMAT

-In order to do your best on the GMAT Focus, you’ll need to plan ahead.
-Most test takers prepare for at least two months before the exam and take online practice exams or complete worksheets.
+In order to do your best on the GMAT, you’ll need to plan ahead.
+For the 2026 testing cycle, most test takers prepare for at least two months before the exam and take online practice exams or complete worksheets.
 Others allow up to six months.
 Pick a timeline that best meets your circumstances.

-It’s best to work on one section of the GMAT Focus at a time, which requires reviewing basic math principles and then moving on to reading comprehension.
-It will also help to practice your pacing when taking practice tests for the GMAT Focus.
+It’s best to work on one section of the GMAT at a time, which requires reviewing basic math principles and then moving on to reading comprehension.
+It will also help to practice your pacing when taking practice tests for the GMAT.

 Time yourself to see which principles slow you down during the test and spend more time on those concepts so you can answer quickly and advance to the more difficult questions during the test.